csesoc/csesoc.unsw.edu.au/README.md

 ## Deployment

 [Gordon Zhong](https://github.com/gawdn) has written up deployment steps on CSESOC servers which can be viewed here: [How to deploy a project on Wheatley](https://compclub.atlassian.net/wiki/spaces/Projects/pages/733118519/How+to+deploy+a+project+on+Wheatley)

+## Security

+Tokens and API keys should never be commited to a git repository.
+To overcome this we are using environment variables that are shared among developers through secure mediums.
+These environment variables are injected into the relevant containers when they are initialized.

+To simplify things we are using environment variables instead of Docker Secrets.
+The reasoning behind this is because Rancher stores our production secrets internally as Kubernetes Secrets (and just like Docker Secrets are also encrypted at rest).
+The easiest way is to inject these secrets into the container is as environment variables which also simplifies (and by extension improves the security of) the CI/CD process.
+This is just as secure as using Docker Secrets since in both cases the secrets are plain-text in the container.

 ## Built With